Raanaa/Docker_chat/README.md

 ### 9. update application
-it takes application token and the new updated name as params
+it takes application token and the new updated name as parameters

-			curl -X PUT \
+			$ curl -X PUT \
     'http://localhost:3000/applications/update?application_token=AnY5Zy6oAKN8PLSa4AUYhtDi&name=new_name' \